curv3d/curv/docs/README.rst

 There is no concept of I/O. A Curv program is simply an expression that computes a shape, without causing side effects.

-Curv is *dynamically typed*, with 8 types.
+Curv is *dynamically typed*, with 7 types.
 The first 6 data types are borrowed from JSON: null, boolean, number, string, list and record.
-In addition, we have functions and shapes.
-There are no user defined types, and Curv is not "object oriented".
+In addition, we have functions.
+All application level data is built from these 7 types.
+For example, a geometric shape is simply a record value with a standard set of fields.
+There are no mechanisms for naming or defining types.

 Curv is an *array language*: scalar arithmetic operations are generalized to work on vectors, matrices, and higher dimensional arrays.
 A vector is